 Schools should provide an academically appropriate alternative education program that permits students serving a long-term suspension to maintain sufficient progress in the curriculum and allow a smooth transition back into the student’s school once the suspension term concludes.
 Schools should provide opportunities for earlier re-admittance based on student progress.
 Expulsion: Students have the same due process rights to hearings and appeals as with long-term suspension, except that no expulsion is effective until approved by the School Board.

 Students have the right to apply for re-admittance to school from an expulsion.
 Students also have the right to appeal a denial of re-admittance from an expulsion to the School Board.

-School Policing

-In order to meet the developmental needs of young people, schools shall be safe and supportive places to learn where teachers and students have training and support to prevent and resolve conflicts in positive ways.
-In order to guarantee students’ rights to education and dignity, schools must avoid any disciplinary policies or practices that criminalize young people.
-The role of law enforcement in schools should be limited to matters that involve serious criminal law matters and/or a “real and immediate” threat of safety to students, teachers, or other member of the school community.
-School Resource Officers (SROs) and other law enforcement officers in schools should not be responsible for school discipline issues.
+Use of Seclusion and Restraint

+The Administrative Code of Virginia 8VAC20-671-650 prohibits the use of seclusion and restraint as a form of discipline.
+The use of seclusion and/or restraint as a means of managing student behavior in emergencies to ensure safety is governed by 8VAC20-671-660:

+A. Each school shall have written policies and procedures made available annually to students, parents, and placing agencies that include, but are not limited to:

+1. Methods for preventing student violence, self-injurious behavior, and suicide, including de-escalation of potentially dangerous behavior occurring among groups of students or with an individual student.

+2. A statement that corporal punishment and abusive techniques and interventions are not authorized, permitted, or condoned.

+3. A statement that behavior management techniques are applied in order of their degree of intrusiveness or restrictiveness and the conditions under which they may be used by trained personnel.

+Further details of the regulations are available at the link 8VAC20-671-660.
+School boards should develop policies for the use of seclusion and restraint that adhere to the regulations in the Code and provide for the training of personnel authorized to use seclusion and restraint in emergencies.

-Searches of Students
+Guidance for Developing Policy for School Officials to Conduct Searches of Students